jekthewarrior/pi-gen/README.md

-# pi-generator
+# PI Generator
-A PI generator that does its best to generate random PI
+A PI generator that does its best.